Our reason

 To improve the accessibility of the ERNs for patients across Europe, the EU has funded a pioneering 3-year project involving all member states (MS) plus Norway and Ukraine, the Joint Action on Integration of ERNs into National Healthcare Systems (‘JARDIN’).

 But what is JARDIN and why is it so important to achieve the integration of European Reference Networks into the health systems of EU Member States?
-Read on and browse our website, where you can learn about the work packages that make up the Joint Action, and access valuable resources and information on ERNs.
+Read on and browse our website, where you can learn about the Work Packages that make up the Joint Action, and access valuable resources and information on ERNs.

 • Our mission and vision